andyzhangx/demo/issues/acr-issues.md

 | v1.18 | 1.18.6 |
 | v1.19 | 1.19.0 |

-### 5. random authentication failure when pulling image from multiple ACRs using Azure managed identity
+### 5. random authentication failure when pulling image from multiple container registries using Azure managed identity

 **Issue details**:

-On an Azure managed identity enabled cluster, user may hit random authentication failure when pulling image from multiple(>1) ACRs
+On an Azure managed identity enabled cluster, user may hit random authentication failure when pulling images from two different registries simultaneously, e.g. pulling images from multiple ACRs, or pulling one image from ACR and pulling another image from dockerhub in parallel.

 **Related issues**
 - [Pulling Azure Container Registry image using Managed Service Identity may fail](https://github.com/kubernetes/kubernetes/issues/92326)